Fhilb/RescueLaneClipper/README.md

 You can also set a custom Levenshtein ratio for this check (LevenshteinThresholdWhitelist) to make sure that the whitelist works properly.

 If the whitelist is not used, the .txt file may be deleted.

-> [!NOTE]
-> As this project is actively being developed, currently it does not yet accept a webcams livestream!
-It uses example videos like [this one](https://www.youtube.com/watch?v=M6Rtz2CiY2c).
-> The video can be downloaded via 3D YouTube Downloader and is expected to be under the path "./tests/insideView.mp4".

  ## Milestones
 - [x] Split Video Stream and Processing in different Threads